dunleavyjack/Leetcode-Progress/README.md

 - A folder for the problem
 - A `.ts` file for the code
-- A `.md` file for solution explanations and tips for future me
+- A `.md` file for a solution explanation and tips for future me

 The command is: